 Phone: 250 679 3238

-The Village currently has a Dog Control Bylaw and related complaints can be taken by the Village office Monday to Friday 9:00 – 4:00 in person at our offices at 826 Okanagan Avenue and by phone on 250 679 3238.
+The Village currently has a Dog Control Bylaw and related complaints can be taken from Monday to Friday 9:00 to 4:00 in person at the Village office (826 Okanagan Avenue) or by phone on 250 679 3238.

 Complaints can also be faxed to 250 679 3070 or e-mailed to chase@chasebc.ca.